!!Con West 2019 Notes

 - Dependent type: a type whose definition depends on a value

-- Example: list of integers where each value is larger than the value
+- Example: list of integers where each value is larger than the value before it

 The Conjuring: ransomware edition!!